Currently supported languages are: English, German, Spanish and Portuguese

 Sentiment analysis works best on structured data like open-ended questions in a survey, evaluations, online conversations, etc.

-To open the tool, select Code > Search & Code > Sentiment Analysis from the main menu.
+To open the tool, select the Search & Code tab and from there Sentiment Analysis.

 Select documents or document groups that you want to search and click Continue.

-Select whether the base unit for the search, and the later coding, should be paragraphs or sentences, and which sentiment (positive, neutral, negative) you want to search for.
+Select whether the base unit for the search, and the later coding, should be paragraphs or sentences, and which sentiment you want to search for.

 ATLAS.ti proposes code label for each sentiment: Positive / Neutral / Negative.
 If you want to use different code names, you can change them here.